The body parts covered in this exercise guide include the chest, glutes, abs, back, hamstrings, upper arms, thighs, waist, hips and shoulders.

 Research at San Diego State University found that the single-leg squat was the move that most challenged the gluteus medius - the muscle in the hip.
 To do this exercise, place both arms out in front of you, stand on one leg and extend your floating leg slightly in front.
 Then bend your supporting leg, and squat as far as you can while keeping the elevated leg from touching the floor.
 This exercise is difficult to master and will take a few attempts to complete with good coordination.
 The single-leg squat is great for improving your balance, flexibility and also for building leg strength.

 Best alternative exercises: Side-lying leg raises or hip raises

 Best for shoulders exercise: The lateral shoulder raise

 The shoulder muscle (the deltoids) consists of three divisions: Medial, anterior and posterior.
 The posterior assists in exercises such as the seated row, while the anterior is active virtually every time the chest muscles are working (such as push-ups).
 The lateral shoulder raise is a good exercise to target the medial head alongside working the other two muscles.
 Stand with a dumbbell in each hand and lean forward slightly.
 Then lift the dumbbells out to your side maintaining a slight bend in each elbow until they reach just past the shoulder point.
 Lower the weights and repeat.

 Best alternative exercises: Standing dumbbell press or seated military press

 Doing what’s best for your body

 By doing the best exercises for each part of your body, as described here, you will be more likely to improve your major muscle groups.
-However, you should remember that variety is key when it comes to resistance training – so make sure you always do a variety of exercises for each part of your body, and exercise a number of different parts of your body rather than focus on one particular part all the time.
+However, you should remember that variety is key when it comes to resistance training – so make sure you always do a selection of exercises for each part of your body, and exercise different muscles rather than focusing on one particular part all the time.